SpeechOceanTech/Dolphin/README.md

 ## Approach

 ![Mulitask data format](./multitask-data-format.png)
 Dolphin is built on Whisper and OWSM, using an attention-based encoder-decoder architecture.
-The encoder is Ebranchformer, and the decoder is Transformer.
-Dolphin focuses on automatic speech recognition (ASR) and its multitask data format is slightly different from Whisper's.
+The encoder is Ebranchformer and the decoder is Transformer.
+Dolphin focuses on automatic speech recognition (ASR), its multitask data format is slightly different from Whisper's.
 Dolphin does not support Translation tasks.
-Base on the characteristics of the DataocanAI dataset, Dolphin introduces region-specific tokens for different languages, enabling support for dialects.
+In addition，base on the characteristics of the DataocanAI dataset, Dolphin introduces region-specific tokens for different languages, enabling support for dialects.

 ## Setup